A causal inference framework for spatial confounding: Application

 In order to estimate the causal effect of ambient \finepm on birthweight, it is necessary to adjust for confounding variables. ``Greenspace" is a term with multiple definitions but generally refers to vegetation and natural spaces in residential environments \citep{taylor}.
 The positive association between greenspace and birthweight has been studied \citep{toda, cusack}, as has the potential mitigation of \finepm by greenspace \citep{chen}.
 Therefore, greenspace is a potential confounder of the relationship between \finepm exposure and birthweight.
 Since greenspace is a relatively smooth function of spatial location (i.e., nearby locations have similar levels of greenspace), we may attempt to control for greenspace by controlling for spatial location.

 For the present study, we use records of births from the California Department of Public Health's Birth Statistical Master Files with mother's home addresses geocoded using ArcGIS; we restrict our analysis to conceptions in the year 2013.
-We obtain daily \finepm levels at 1 kilometer resolution from the NASA Socioeconomic Data and Applications Center \citep{sedac}.
-To measure greenspace, we use peak normalized difference vegetation index (NDVI) measured at the census block level from the year 2013.
-In all our analyses, we include the potential confounding variables: race/ethnicity, parity, Kotelchuck index, maternal age, and maternal education.
-We exclude individuals with missing data, as well as pregnancies with recorded gestational lengths less than 22 weeks or greater than 44 weeks, mothers with recorded ages less than 15 or greater than 49, and birthweights recorded below 500 grams.
-This leaves us with $n= 457,439$ live births.
+We obtain daily \finepm levels at 1-kilometer resolution from the NASA Socioeconomic Data and Applications Center \citep{sedac} and average them over the course of pregnancy.
+To measure greenspace, we use peak normalized difference vegetation index (NDVI) measured at 250-m resolution and aggregated at the census block level from the year 2013 \citep{didan2015modis}.
+In all our analyses, we include the potential confounding variables: race/ethnicity, parity, Kotelchuck index, maternal age, maternal education, and census tract-level per capita income from the 2010 American Community Survey (sourced from \cite {manson2023ipums}).
+We exclude individuals with missing data, as well as pregnancies with recorded gestational lengths less than or equal to 22 weeks or greater than or equal to 44 weeks, mothers with recorded ages less than 15 or greater than 49, and birthweights recorded below 500 grams.
+This leaves us with $n \approx 450,000$ live births.
 Latitude and longitude were recorded in the Web Mercator projection, and all quantitative variables were normalized prior to model-fitting.

 We fit four families of models: (1) a standard PLM as in equation (\ref{eq:plm}), (2) a DML estimator in which both exposure and spatial location enter the model through flexible functions while other covariates enter the model linearly, (3) a DML estimator in which BART is used to estimate the exposure and outcome models, and (4) a modification of (3) in which spatial locations are replaced with the value of the estimated spatial smooth from outcome model in (2).
 We fit each model with and without each of NDVI and spatial location.
-All code can be found at \if1\blind { \url{https://github.com/bjg345/approaches_confounding_geostatistics}. }\fi \if0\blind { BLINDED. }\fi